 Teen Checking Accounts

-With checking accounts like Chase First Banking, you can establish parental controls to monitor, manage and shortlist where your kids shop online and offline alike.
+For instance, with some checking accounts, you can establish parental controls to monitor, manage and shortlist where your kids shop online and offline alike.
+Further, you can assign chores and disburse allowance payments, automate money transfers and much more.

 If even this presents problems for your needs by still offering access to cash by failing to put in place sufficient safeguards, you can open a custodial account.
+Custodial accounts prevent your child from accessing funds until they reach the age of termination (quite often, the age of majority or adulthood) in their state of residence.
+Among many available options, custodial brokerage accounts allow you to save for future expenses ranging from college to a car, wedding or even down payment on a home.

 You can even establish a Roth IRA for kids if your children have earned income and thus the ability to contribute to a retirement account.
+With decades of tax-free growth, Roth IRAs are a powerful way to leverage compounding returns to a child’s benefit.

 2. Do Your Due Diligence

+Deciding the account type you want is an important step.
+Once you settle on this decision, you’ll need to look at what options make the most sense for your needs.
 As with all things kids, you have a large universe of kid-focused accounts to choose from, presenting a challenge for identifying which one makes the most sense for your needs.

 It would be best to decide which account features carry the most weight in your decision-making and begin exploring banks, credit unions and fintech companies offering products that meet your needs.